laeta-rosa/playground-api/README.md

 ## Usage

-Run the following command to build the project from scratch and start necessary Docker containers
+Run the following command to build the project from scratch and start necessary Docker containers:
 ```
 docker-compose up --build
 ```